manojmone/DevOps-Bootcamp/gitops/gitops.rst

 Welcome to the GitOps lab!

-You will create a typical developer workstation Mac/Windows.
+You will create a typical developer workstation.

 .. note::